vgarciac/if_challenge/LaneObject/README.md

 <p align="center" width="100%">
 <img width="60%" src="results/transformation_points.png"> </p>

 In order to estimate the real line from the mask image, and to estimate the curve of the line in the further steps, is necessary to have a top view of the road (and the lines).
-To achieve this, a picture where the lines seems rect is used, and with this assumption we take 4 points that belong to the line, and transform the whole image so that the line looks straight.  this kind or transformation is also called a bird's eye transformation.
+To achieve this, a picture where the lines seems straight is used, and with this assumption we take 4 points that belong to the line, and transform the whole image so that the line looks straight.  this kind or transformation is also called a bird's eye transformation.
 In the example image, the red dots are the lane lines, and the transformation is relating these points with the green stars.

 Mask image transformed (curve lane)    |  Original image transformed (curve lane) :-------------------:|:---------------------------:
 <img width="90%" src="results/warpPerspective.jpg">  </p>  |  <img width="90%" src="results/warpPerspective2.jpg"> </p>

 The next step is to detect all the line pixels and to make a difference between the right and left line.
-To do that in the first iteration, we start loking at the point where there are a big conentration of points in the X-axis, in other words, if we detect many points with close to the same X-coordinate value, it is possible that there is the beginning of the line.
+To do that in the first iteration, we start looking at the point where there are a big concentration of points in the X-axis, in other words, if we detect many points around the same X-coordinate value, it is possible that it is the beginning of the line.

 To accomplish this task, the histogram of the x-coordinates in the lower section of the binary image is calculated, and the peaks are consider as starting points to start finding the lines.